Connecting Synapse to Cerbos Hub

 Using Hub with an external Cerbos PDP

 When Synapse is configured as a gateway in front of an existing Cerbos PDP fleet (pdp.external), Hub configuration lives on the upstream PDP, not on Synapse.
-Synapse itself does not need Hub credentials in that topology — it forwards authorization traffic to the PDP, and the PDP handles bundle fetching and audit shipping.
+Synapse itself does not need Hub credentials in that topology.
+It forwards authorization traffic to the PDP, and the PDP handles bundle fetching and audit shipping.

 Troubleshooting